Neighborhood Price Appreciation Calculator

 Review appreciation metrics and projections

-The calculator will display annualized and total appreciation percentages, dollar gains, and future value projections.
+The calculator displays annualized and total appreciation percentages, dollar gains, and 5/10-year projections.
+The Appreciation Insights panel shows doubling time, price-to-start ratio, and inflation-adjusted estimates.

 Example Calculation